Adnn/notes_graphics/docs/rtr.md

 _Appearance modeling_ (Ch 9 p367) assumes different scales of observations,
 influencing modelling approaches:
 * _Macroscale_ (large scale, usually several pixels), as triangles
-* _Mesosclae_ (middle scale, about 1 pixel), as textures
+* _Mesosclae_ (middle scale, 1 to a few pixels), as textures, e.g. normal maps
-* _Microscale_ (smaller than a pixel), via the BRDF (Chapter 9)
+* _Microscale_ (smaller than a pixel), encapsulated in the shading model, e.g. via the BRDF (Chapter 9)
 * _Nanoscale_ ($[1, 100]$ wavelengths in size, unusual in real-time), by using wave optics models (Chapter 9)

 ### Bump-mapping p208
-A family of small-scale (meso-feature) detail representation, essentially modifying the shading normal at fragment lcoation.\
+A family of small-scale (meso-feature) detail representation, essentially modifying the shading normal at fragment location.\
-The frame of reference of the normal map is usuall surface space, with a TBN matrix to change from object to surface.
+The frame of reference of the normal map is usual surface space, with a TBN matrix to change from object to surface.

+**Note**: p210 "in [the case of textures mirrored on symmetric objects], the handedness of the tangent space will be different on the two side".
+I think this is because the normal map will be applied on both sides, and to actually mirror the resulting normal we need to mirror the TBN basis (which changes its handedness).
+Also, from Assimp doc: "The (bi)tangent of a vertex point in the direction of the positive X(Y) texture axis".
+This also implies mirroring the TBN basis when texture is mirrored.

 Types of bump mapping:
 * Blinn's method p211, via _offset vector bump map_ (offset map) or _height map_
-* Normal mapping, via a _normal map_ (difficult to filter)
+* Normal mapping, via a _normal map_ (difficult to filter: the normal-map values have a non-linear relationship to the shaded color.):
+  * Initially in world-space.
+Trivial to use, but objects cannot be rotated.
+  * object-space allows rotation, but bind the map to a specific surface on a specific object (i.e. limit reuse).
+  * tangent-space is the usual approach, but requires computing the TBN.

+_Horizon mapping_ allows bumps to cast shadows onto their own surface.

 ### Parallax mapping p214

 _Parallax mapping_ in general aims to determine what is seen at a pixel using a heightfield.
 It can give better occlusion/shadow clues.

 Approaches:
 * _Parallax mapping_ is an euristic (and cheap) approach that offsets texture coordinates before sampling the  albedo.